LukaB0/SOC-Automation/README.md

 ### Skills Learned

-- Virtualization setup and management: Understanding of virtualization platforms like VirtualBox, including creating and managing virtual machines, networks, and snapshots.
+- Virtualization setup and management: Understanding of virtualization platforms like VirtualBox, including creating and managing virtual machines and networks.

 - Network architecture design: Knowledge of network protocols, segmentation, and routing to design a lab network that mirrors production environments, ensuring realistic testing scenarios.